hardlyadequate/analyst-playbook/README.md

 ### Windows event logs
 [*back to table of contents*](#b2t)

 The event logs are a rich source of information in an investigation.

+For an up to date comprehensive guide check out [Event Log Analyst Reference](https://www.appliedincidentresponse.com/resources/) by [Steve Anson](https://www.linkedin.com/in/steveanson/).

 For Windows Security logs the following reference is really useful in knowing what each code is doing; <https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/Default.aspx>

-For a forensic look at codes; <https://www.forwarddefense.com/pdfs/Event_Log_Analyst_Reference.pdf>

 #### Specific codes